 - Group—Circle your classroom, listen-in with partners, and also small groups.

-5. What if formative assessment involves too much data tracking?
+Formative assessment involves too much data tracking

 - Student’s name